KARTHIKA-id12/NOVA-3.0_SPEAKSPACE/README.md

     *   **Email:** Check the inbox for a "Critical Incident Report" with PDF attachment.

 ---
+## Need for This Project
+**Why SafetyNet AI Is Essential in Real-World Emergency Scenarios**

+In many real-world harassment and emergency situations, especially those involving women’s safety, victims often have limited time, limited connectivity, and limited ability to communicate clearly.
+Traditional safety applications depend on manual input, constant internet access, or third-party AI services, which can introduce delays, privacy risks, and system failures at critical moments.

+There is a growing need for a reliable, low-latency, and privacy-preserving safety solution that can function effectively even under constrained conditions.
+SafetyNet AI addresses this gap by enabling instant threat detection and automated emergency response without relying on external cloud AI platforms.

+By combining offline-capable rule-based intelligence, discreet phrase detection, and multi-channel alert mechanisms, this project provides a practical and scalable safety infrastructure that can be seamlessly integrated into platforms like SpeakSpace.
+The system is designed not only for technical innovation but also for real-world adoption, where trust, speed, and data security are paramount.

+##  Example Scenario: Real-World Emergency Detection
+## User Input Scenario

+“My name is Sarah.
+I am being followed by a stranger from the metro station to my apartment.
+He has been trailing me for 15 minutes and is now trying to get on the same elevator as me.
+I am very scared.”

+## System Interpretation

+1.Upon receiving the transcription, SafetyNet AI performs the following analysis:

+2.Identifies explicit distress indicators (“being followed”, “very scared”)

+3.Detects escalating threat context (prolonged tracking, elevator access)

+4.Classifies the situation as High to Critical Risk

+5.Extracts key incident metadata (location context, duration, personal risk)

+## Automated Response Triggered

+Because the threat level exceeds the critical threshold, the system automatically initiates the emergency response workflow:

+1.SMS Alert
+An immediate alert is sent to the registered emergency contact with incident details.

+2.Automated Voice Call
+A voice call is placed to ensure urgent attention in case SMS is missed.

+3.Email Incident Report
+A structured incident report is sent via email for record-keeping and escalation.

+4.Incident Logging
+The event is securely logged for audit, monitoring, and verification.

+## Outcome

+The entire workflow executes within seconds, without relying on external AI services or cloud processing.
+This ensures:

+1.Minimal latency

+2.Strong privacy guarantees

+3.Reliable emergency response during critical moments --

 ## 📂 Project Structure
 *   `server/ruleEngine.ts` - The brain (NLP logic).